 I’ve written interpretations for every card in the Wild Unknown Tarot.
 As the box of the deck states, there are no rights or wrongs.
 These are simply my perspectives on the tarot card meanings.
 I hope you find them useful!

 Click here for a directory of all posts in my Wild Unknown series.

-Creator’s Keywords: illusion, deception
+Creator’s keywords: illusion, deception

-In a reading, this card can ask you to examine your tangled feelings.
+This card can ask you to examine your tangled feelings.
 Where are you caught up in mesmerizing fantasies?
 Where are you tricking yourself into thinking you’re progressing when you’re really just going in circles?
 There may be a need to sort out what is just smoke and mirrors and what is productive.